 Laws and regulations have changed dramatically in recent years and remain in flux; it’s critical that your PPM document reflect the most current state of the law.
 The complex legal language is difficult to navigate for most people and if you miss something or misinterpret something, you could be putting yourself and your company at risk.
 Most entrepreneurs will not want to take the risks involved with trying to draft one themselves.
 Remember, a strong PPM not only impresses investors but also stands as your shield against legal exposure and compliance issues.

 If you’re thinking you can draft your PPM yourself from a template and then engage a lawyer to sign off on it, keep in mind that no good lawyer will put his/her name on a document that they can’t stand behind 100%, due to professional liability concerns.
 If you do find a lawyer who is willing to review your document, it is likely to be at a substantial cost, because careful review of a PPM document is an extensive process.
 If you are considering this option, you would be wise to first identify a lawyer who is willing to provide the review and find out what they will charge.

-If you want to be able to sleep at night and not waste your money, your best bet is to retain an experienced lawyer who specializes in private placements to prepare your documents and provide full coverage and support to you for the entire transaction.
+We Help You Raise Money The Right Way So You Don’t Get In Trouble With The SEC Or Investors.
+If you want to be able to sleep at night and not waste your money, your best bet is to retain PPM LAWYERS to prepare your documents and provide full coverage and support to you for the entire transaction.
+We don’t charge Big Law fees but we still provide superior service and support.
 Raising capital from investors is not to be taken lightly.
 Cutting corners at this stage, looking for a cut rate service provider, or spending any money at all to have an inexperienced or unqualified person draft these legal documents is often a waste of money, and can come back to haunt you down the road.